anomalo-alee/AnomaloAirflow/README.md

 ## Installation

+1. Install Anomalo's python client on Airflow server via `pip install anomalo`
-1. Copy the 2 operator `.py` files to either the `/dags` or `/include` directory of your Airflow installation
+2. Copy the 2 operator `.py` files to either the `/dags` or `/include` directory of your Airflow installation
-2. Copy the example DAG file to the `/dags` directory of your Airflow installation
+3. Copy the example DAG file to the `/dags` directory of your Airflow installation
-3. Restart Airflow
+4. Restart Airflow

 ## Usage